docker-credential-magic/docker-credential-magic/README.md

 allows us to build a single binary with all supported credential helpers baked in.

-The downside is that our binary is larger that normal (~30mb), but the upside is that users will not need to make any network requests in order to use this tool.
+The downside is that our binary is larger that normal (~30mb), but the upside is that users will not need to make any network requests (to fetch credential helpers) in order to use this tool.

 ### Building binary